varapp/varapp-docs/docs/src/about.rst

 The application has been developed in a collaboration between the Swiss Institute of Bioinformatics (SIB) and the Lausanne University hospital (CHUV).

+Although it can be used as a desktop app, it is meant to be deployed as a web service for a research group.

 .. figure:: /images/main-border.png
    :width:  100%
    :alt: Main window